qltd/knight-wallace/wp-content/plugins/media-cleaner-pro/readme.txt

 - Brizy Builder
 - Oxygen Builder
 - Slider Revolution
+- Justified Image Grid
 - Avia Framework
-- And more (Theme X, YooTheme, WP Residence, WCFM MarketPlace, UberMenu, Justified Image Grid, ZipList Recipe, SmartSlider, Jet Engine, Cornerstone, etc...)
+- ... and many, many more!

-The Live Site option will analyze the online version of your website, which might enhance the accuracy of the Cleaner in edge-cases.
+The Live Site option will analyze the online version of your website, which might enhance the accuracy of the Cleaner in some edge cases.

-Last but not least, [Media Cleaner Pro](https://meowapps.com/plugin/media-cleaner/) has support for WP-CLI.
+Last but not least, [Media Cleaner Pro](https://meowapps.com/media-cleaner/) has support for WP-CLI.
 If you have direct access (SSH) to your server, you will be able to run the plugin at a much higher speed or have it run automatically, if you’d like.

 === BE CAREFUL: PREPARE A BACKUP ===